MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/system-requirements.md

 > For optimal performance and an optimal experience, we recommend that you use the latest version of a modern browser, especially Microsoft Edge.

 ### Internal Explorer deprecation
-Support for Internet Explorer 11 was deprecated starting in December 2020 with end of support in August 2020.
+Support for Internet Explorer 11 was deprecated in December 2020 with end of support for the browser occurring in August 2020.
 For more information about the original announcement, see the [Internet Explorer deprecation announcement](../../dev-itpro/get-started/removed-deprecated-features-platform-updates.md#platform-updates-for-version-10015-of-finance-and-operations-apps).

 Starting in 10.0.20 / Platfrom update 44, users accessing Finance and Operations apps with Internal Explorer (IE) will start seeing notifications about the end of support for that browser.
 Before August 17, 2021, IE users will see an informational message that IE support is soon ending; after that date, IE users will see a warning that support has officially ended.
 Organizations are encouraged to keep these notifications on unless IE is mandated for your users, in which case you can choose to suppress these notifications by disabling the **Internet Explorer end of support notifications** feature and relying on internal processes for migrating your user base to Microsoft Edge or another modern browser.